ahamlinman/importbounce/README.md

 To prepare the deployment:

-1. Install and configure the AWS CLI, and ensure that it has access to ECR and CloudFormation.
+1. Install and configure the AWS CLI, and ensure that it has access to S3 and CloudFormation.
-2. Create an AWS ECR repository in the us-east-1 region.
+2. Create an S3 bucket in the us-east-1 region to hold the Lambda function code.
 3. Copy `hfc.local.example.toml` to `hfc.local.toml`, and update all the values in the file to match your desired configuration.
 4. Run `./hfc build-deploy [stack]` to start deploying your first stack, **but